Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 1. Click on **Stop** to stop sending data.

-1. Return to the Azure Portal and your IoT Hub.
+1. Return to the Azure portal and your IoT Hub.

 1. Switch to the IoT Hub **Overview** blade and scroll down to the **IoT Hub Usage** information.
 Notice the chart, and you can select **Show data for last** to see the data based on days.